 Friday Night Lights

-Join the student-led initiative every Friday night at 6:30 PM on the second floor of the Student Union (outside the theater) and turn off lights in academic buildings with your friend!
+Join the student-led initiative every Friday night at 6:30 PM on the second floor of the Student Union (outside the theater) and turn off lights in academic buildings with your friends!

 - Volunteers are split into groups of 4-6 students;

-- Each group is assigned one to two buildings to visit and turn of lights;
+- Each group is assigned to one or two buildings to visit and turn off lights;

 Looking for Service Credit?